Weight Loss And Arthritis

 Reduces pressure on your joints:

-• Losing weight can help to reduce the severity and pain associated with arthritis, and also helps to avoid the need for costly and traumatic surgeries.
+• For people who are carrying extra weight, losing weight can help to reduce the severity and pain associated with arthritis, and also helps to avoid or delay the need for costly and traumatic surgeries.

 • A 2014 study conducted by Australia’s National Preventative Health Agency reported that obesity increases the risk of arthritis and back pain.
 There are many reasons why this is the case.